 |Triathlon||*added in Nov 2020|

 Both the APEX and PACE 2 latch onto GPS signal extremely quickly.
 I was able to get signal within 10 seconds very consistently.

 All COROS watches allow you to create interval workouts.
 I didn’t actually use this feature because COROS also lets you know the time paused during your workout, so I didn’t need to create intervals to track my rest time.
 If you need it, there is also autopause on both watches.

-Because the watches have a barometric altimeter, your elevation stats will be more accurate, and you can also see real-time barometric data to help predict short-term chances in weather.
+Because the watches have a barometric altimeter, your elevation stats will be more accurate, and you can also see real-time barometric data to help predict short-term changes in weather.

 What the watch screen looks like when you pause a workout

 Runners going for PRs will appreciate the in-depth fitness data like stamina remaining, running power, and training effect (anaerobic and aerobic).
 Stamina remaining lets you know how much energy you have left after a workout, and how long you should wait before a hard workout.
 Running power tells you how efficient your running is.
 Training effect shows how effective your workout was.